Bicentenary of the death of Napoleon: Events in Belgium

 Various exhibitions were being organized in Belgium to mark the bicentenary of Napoleon's death.

 The largest Belgian bicentenary exhibition was planned at the Gare de Liège-Guillemins from 3 April 2021 to 9 January 2022, entitled "Napoléon, au-delà du mythe".
 "This exhibition, which is part of the bicentenary of his death, retraces the major stages that have shaped the legend of Napoleon" explained Guy Lemaire, who helped design the exhibition.

 On that occasion, various items evoking Napoleon's military life, as well as his private life, were presented to the public.
 In all, 350 authentic pieces from private collections and Belgian and foreign institutions were on display.
 "There are 350 authentic pieces: we have Josephine's dress, Napoleon's outfits, his bathtub, which comes from Liège, a campaign tent where he slept and where you can see his bed." explained exhibition curator René Schyns.
 A bivouac was also reconstituted with the participation of a scenographer of historical battle reconstructions.

 Dioramas with French and Allied troops at the Battle of Waterloo Memorial.

 The Mémorial de la Bataille de Waterloo was also hosting an exhibition entitled "Napoléon: de Waterloo à Sainte-Hélène, la naissance de la légende", from 5 May to 17 October 2021.
 Accompanied by a series of conferences and round tables, the exhibition focused on the last years of the emperor's life, from 1815 to 1821.
 On that occasion, some one hundred original items that once belonged to Napoleon were presented to the public (a bicorn, an observation telescope, as well as paintings, crockery, books and everyday objects).

-More original, the exhibition "L'Empire en Playmobil" organized from 8 May by the Wellington Museum in Waterloo, offered a playful way of reliving the great moments in Napoleon's life, thanks to scale models.
+More original, the exhibition "L'Empire en Playmobil" organized from 8 May by the Wellington Museum in Waterloo, offered a way of reliving the moments in Napoleon's life, thanks to scale models.

 A few days later, on 9 May, the Ferme des Castors in Aiseau-Presles hosted a weekend of exhibitions and conferences on the history of the Belgians during the Napoleonic period.
 Books, works, figurines and uniforms were on display.
 Re-enactors took part in the event and presented their equipment, while respecting sanitary conditions.

 Finally, a major cavalry competition was held on the weekend of 15 August, to mark the anniversary of Napoleon's birth.